-I'm a PhD candidate in the Computational Linguistics and Information Processing (CLIP) Lab at the University of Maryland, advised by Hal Daumé III.
+I'm currently a researcher at Microsoft in the Azure Cognetive Services group.
+I received my PhD from the Computational Linguistics and Information Processing (CLIP) Lab at the University of Maryland, advised by Hal Daumé III.
 My research focuses on developing interactive learning algorithms in the context of structured prediction for AI and NLP.
-I'm interested in applying imitation learning algorithms for structured prediction problems in weakly supervised settings.
+I'm interested in applying meta-learning and imitation learning algorithms for structured prediction problems in weakly supervised settings.

 We describe MELEE, a meta-learning algorithm for learning a good exploration policy in the interactive contextual bandit setting.
 Here, an algorithm must take actions based on contexts, and learn based only on a reward signal from the action taken, thereby generating an exploration/exploitation trade-off.
 MELEE addresses this trade-off by learning a good exploration strategy for offline tasks based on synthetic data, on which it can simulate the contextual bandit setting.
 Based on these simulations, MELEE uses an imitation learning strategy to learn a good exploration policy that can then be applied to true contextual bandit tasks at test time.
 We compare MELEE to seven strong baseline contextual bandit algorithms on a set of three hundred real-world datasets, on which it outperforms alternatives in most settings, especially when differences in rewards are large.
 Finally, we demonstrate the importance of having a rich feature representation for learning how to explore.